MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Personally, I'm not very skilled at explaining things at a whiteboard yet which is probably why initially I undervalued it and went straight to coding.
 This is now an area I'm looking to personally grow in.

-## Pair programming is a powerful way to transfer knowlege
+## Pair programming is a powerful way to transfer knowledge

 Pair programming is a powerful way to transfer knowledge.
 I've mentioned it already as a tool to use at various levels of direct instruction.

 While how you do pairing depends on whether you are going through a guided practice or assessing understanding one general comment around pairing is inexperienced mentors tend to type at the keyboard too much.
 In most situations, if you are going pair have your mentee at the keyboard.
 Having your mentee typing things makes the pairing activity experiential.
-Experiental learning energizes and enhances the learning experience.
+Experiential learning energizes and enhances the learning experience.

 Should you pair all the time?
 Absolutely not.
 There is huge value in your grad having independent practice.
 Look for a balance between pairing and independent practice.